|Year||International Enrolment||Imputed Retention Rate|

 Looking at the shares over time, federal streams produced an average of 123 new permanent residents a year prior to 2018.
-Since the launch of the Atlantic Immigration Pilot in 2018, this has increased to 505 new residents per year from federal programs.
-The NSNP has also become a growing source of new immigrants, increasing to an all-time high of 740 new immigrants in 2018 from a low of 35 in 2005.
+Since the launch of the Atlantic Immigration Pilot (AIP) in 2018, this has increased to 1,250 new residents per year from federal programs, with 3,485 federal transitions in 2021.
+The NSNP has also become a growing source of new immigrants, increasing to an all-time high of 920 new immigrants in 2021 from a low of 35 in 2005.

-The federal and provincial governments have cooperated to create a new immigration stream through the Atlantic Immigration Pilot.
-The Nova Scotia Nominee Program (and similar programs across Atlantic Canada) have expanded to include more accommodating eligibility criteria and allow for up to 2,000 additional nominations by the provinces.
+The federal and provincial governments have recently announced that AIP has completed its pilot and is now a permanent program.
+The Nova Scotia Nominee Program (and similar programs across Atlantic Canada) have also expanded to include more accommodating eligibility criteria and allow for up to 2,000 additional nominations by the provinces.
 This program has seen moderate uptake among employers looking to hire international graduates and demonstrated continued growth in retention until the 2020 global pandemic.
 While the province has seen progress towards its goals, we must continue attracting and retaining talent if we are to thrive in the face of these new circumstances.

 CHANGES TO THE INDICATOR, BASELINE, OR TARGET:

-- A methodology was established to estimate the retention rate, as no previous methodology existed.
+- A methodology was established to estimate the retention rate, as no previous methodology had been established.

 - Due to data limitations, the denominator for this rate has been changed to reflect the number of international enrolments, rather than graduates.
 This estimate most closely matches the estimated share expressed in The Report of the Nova Scotia Commission on Building Our New Economy.

-- To minimize the inclusion of primary and secondary students in the data, Sponsored and Refugee, and Protected Person classes of immigrants have been excluded.
+- To minimize the inclusion of primary and secondary students in the data, Sponsored, Refugee, and Humanitarian classes of immigrants have been excluded.